Past Exhibitions and Digital Catalogues

 October 17 – November 18, 2024

-Both artists are displaying different ways of interacting with nature, from a distance taking in the whole landscape to an intimate, up-close encounter with leaves, petals and branches.
-Denise encourages you to be in the moment, experience the energy, the peace, the joy.
-For Delia, the natural world is a visual manifestation of Divine Creation.
-A place of wonder, sacred place, and healing with the drama of color, weather, life and death.
+In this exhibition, artists Denise Marie Brown & Delia Mychajluk, displayed different ways of interacting with nature: from a distance taking in the whole landscape to an intimate, up-close encounter with leaves, petals and branches.
+Denise created art that encouraged the viewer to be in the moment, experiencing energy, peace, and joy.
+For Delia’s works, she demonstrated her beliefs that the natural world is a visual manifestation of Divine Creation: a place of wonder and healing with the drama of color, weather, life and death.

 ARTINA 2024: A Point of View